zb87-dev/image-resizing/README.md

 > npm run setup

-This command will install api and run database setup.
+This command will install dependencies for all projects.

 ## 5. Run the server